Ga. high court justice: State may take two years to come back from pandemic jury trial backlog

 GBI’s crime lab looks to be spared any cuts to its $41.7 million budget request, while officials have asked state lawmakers for about $4 million to replace several dozen vehicles and around $500,000 to boost the agency’s gang-fighting staff and tracking database.

-Reynolds also detailed how low salaries for GBI medical examiners compared to other states and even counties like Cobb and Fulton have led to turnover that has driven up autopsy caseloads for local doctors far above national averages.
+Reynolds also detailed how low salaries for GBI medical examiners compared to other states -- and even counties like Cobb and Fulton -- have led to turnover that has driven up autopsy caseloads far above national averages.
 Officials still have not replaced Macon’s retired medical examiner, whose departure in October forced the office to close.

 “We need some help,” Reynolds said of the low salaries.

-Like the GBI, the state Department of Public Safety (DPS), which runs the Georgia State Patrol, had a busy 2020 with officers tapped for guard duty at protests over racial injustice during the summer and over election results in recent weeks.
+Like the GBI, the state Department of Public Safety, which runs the Georgia State Patrol, had a busy 2020 with officers tapped for guard duty at protests over racial injustice during the summer and over election results in recent weeks.

 With around 1,000 sworn troopers on patrol statewide, DPS Commissioner Chris Wright said his office is working on incentive plans to pay for college degrees and offer communications training to retain more mid-career staff who have left for local police agencies.